Which of the following best defines psychology as a scientific di... | Study Prep in Pearson+

 1

-Step 1: Understand that psychology is a scientific discipline focused on studying specific aspects of human experience.
+Step 1: Understand that psychology is a scientific discipline, which means it relies on systematic methods to study its subject matter rather than just opinions or speculation.

-Step 2: Recognize that psychology primarily investigates both observable behaviors and internal mental processes such as thoughts, emotions, and perceptions.
+Step 2: Recognize that psychology focuses on both observable behavior and internal mental processes, such as thoughts, emotions, and perceptions.

-Step 3: Differentiate psychology from other fields by noting that it does not focus on historical events, economic systems, or purely biological structures, although it may overlap with these areas in interdisciplinary studies.
+Step 3: Differentiate psychology from related fields: it is not limited to diagnosing and treating mental illness (which is clinical psychology), nor is it the study of societies and cultures (which is sociology or anthropology).

-Step 4: Identify the definition that explicitly mentions 'the study of behavior and mental processes' as this aligns with the core focus of psychology.
+Step 4: Note that psychology uses empirical research methods, including experiments, observations, and measurements, to understand how behavior and mental processes work.

-Step 5: Conclude that the best definition of psychology as a scientific discipline is the one emphasizing the study of behavior and mental processes.
+Step 5: Conclude that the best definition of psychology as a scientific discipline is 'the scientific study of behavior and mental processes' because it captures both the scope and the method of psychology.

 Watch next